In all honesty, I rarely check-in my bags, unless I’m embarking on a longer trip. But when I do, I always secure my luggage with luggage straps.

 Where to Buy Luggage Straps

-You can find suitcase bands in almost any luggage store.
+You can find luggage straps in almost any luggage store.
 Retail and online.

-For instance, you can find travel straps in some of these retail stores:
+For instance, you can find luggage straps in some of these retail stores:

 - Best Buy;